TorsteinAE/Deep-Learning-for-Tabular-Data/README.md

 For our experiments, we will be using several large tabular datasets:

 ## Titanic:

 This dataset contains information about the passengers on the Titanic, including whether they survived or not.
 We want to create a model that predicts if a passenger survived or not, based on info like their name, age, sex...

 ## Blue Book for Bulldozers:

 This dataset contains information about the sale of used bulldozers, including their characteristics and sale prices.
 We want to create a model that predicts the sales prize of bulldozers based on info like the sales date, the machineId...

-## Student Performance:
-This dataset includes details about student performance and the grades that correspond to it.

 ## Cleaning and Preparation
 We need to carry out some data cleaning and preparation procedures before we can use these datasets for modeling.
 Some typical actions we might use are: